ywanyi/devdocs/ext-best-practices/admin/placement-and-design.md

 ## Overview

-Magento’s flexible platform lets you place an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} anywhere in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} panel.
+Magento’s flexible platform lets you place an [extension](https://glossary.magento.com/extension) anywhere in the [Admin](https://glossary.magento.com/admin) panel.
 However, it can be difficult finding the right place for your extension and how it should look, so we’ve prepared the following guidelines to help.

 ## Things to Avoid

 We discourage practices that diminish the user experience in the Admin.
 The following design decisions that have been seen in some extensions create a negative user experience and should be avoided.

-### Icons in the Primary Navigation
+### Icons in the Primary Navigation {#icons-in-navigation}

 Icons should not be added to the primary navigation panel in the Admin.
 If every extension added its own icon to the primary navigation panel, the interface will quickly become cluttered and unusable.